norcams/docs-enduser/docs/terms-of-service.rst

 * Instances (virtual machines)

-  We do not monitor the content of instances, but you should make sure that your activities are in accordance with your local IT policy.
+  We do not monitor the content of instances, but may collect metrics (uptime, patch level and kernel version) for security reasons.
+You should make sure that your activities are in accordance with your local IT policy.
 You are responsible for all data you store on your own instances.

 * Termination